 Children’s access to health care is critical to society, with implications for their ability to perform in school, to participate in the workforce as adults, and for the prevalence of high-cost chronic conditions among adults in the future.

 Connecticut has much to be proud of in children’s health, but there is room for improvement.
 For example:

-- Connecticut’s uninsured rate for children ranks 12th in the nation – tied with tied with Alabama, California, Iowa and Louisiana, and lagging behind Massachusetts, Rhode Island and New York.
+- Connecticut’s uninsured rate for children ranks 12th in the nation – tied with Alabama, California, Iowa and Louisiana, and lagging behind Massachusetts, Rhode Island and New York.
 More than 24,000 children in Connecticut have no source of health coverage.

 - Connecticut has one of the highest rates in the nation of children covered by Medicaid who go to the emergency department for non-emergency care.